 The touch of regality that comes along with Mesmerizing China essentially extends over its cuisine as well.
-Being dainty enough, Chinese delicacies are huge favorites with people all over the world as they have transcended over geographical boundaries.
+Being dainty enough, Chinese Cuisine are huge favorites with people all over the world as they have transcended over geographical boundaries.

 Comprising a variety of colors and flavors, Chinese cuisines can offer something for every one, no matter how choosy the taste buds are.
 Deriving variation from the individual dishes of multiple Chinese provinces and ethnic groups, culinary arts in the country have been perfected over centuries and reflect an exquisite amalgamation of tradition, etiquette and aesthetics.

 Your trip to China is incomplete if you do not indulge in the Chinese spreads.
 Though chopsticks generally find favor over knifes and forks in the country, the Chinese cuisine has gradually risen above that, and is essentially about flavors.
 Chinese cooking believes in retaining the freshness of the foods and the popular preparation methods involve boiling, stewing, braising, frying, steaming, crisping, baking, simmering and so on.
 The use of flavorless vegetable oils derived from peanuts and soybean brings out the natural tang and aroma of the Chinese preparations.